 Worldwide Regulatory expectations and guidance as led by FDA and the EU have stated that all Pharmaceutical Quality Systems should apply a QRM (Quality Risk Management) approach.
 Through interactive workshops, this course will explain and apply the science and risk-based approach to integrated lifecycle Commissioning and Qualification by conducting verification of systems, equipment and facilities in accordance with the recently issued 2nd Edition Guide, ICH documents Q8 (R2), Q9, and Q10, current Regulatory Guidance, industry best practices, and ASTM E2500.
-Applying the QRM C&Q Process Flow, presented in the Guide, topics covered include the principles and activities that constitute an efficient and acceptable approach to demonstrating facility and equipment fitness for use as required by major global regulatory authorities; improving the ability to meet documented process requirements; controlling risks within the manufacturing process; producing high quality products and consistent operation to meet product user requirements.
-Guidance is provided how to transition an organization's approach quality systems and establishing the appropriate of level of quality oversight for Commissioning and Qualification to one that incorporates a science and risk-based approach will be discussed.
+Applying the QRM C&Q Process Flow, presented in the Guide, topics covered include the principles, activities, and deliverables that constitute an efficient and acceptable approach to demonstrating facility and equipment fitness-for-use/qualification as required by major global regulatory authorities; improving the ability to consistently meet documented process requirements; controlling risks within the manufacturing process; producing high quality products and consistent operation to meet product user requirements.
+Guidance is provided how to transition an organization's approach quality systems and establishing the appropriate of level of quality oversight for Commissioning and Qualification that incorporates a science and risk-based approach.

-This course was developed by members of the ISPE Commissioning and Qualification COP and the 2nd Edition Guide Draft Team.
+This course was developed with input by members of the ISPE Commissioning and Qualification COP and the 2nd Edition Guide Draft Team.

 NOTE: It is strongly recommended that participants be familiar with basic concepts of commissioning and qualification prior to attending this course.

 This course includes a pre-recorded Webinar that provides a review of the basics prior to the classroom course.
 Access information will be provided via email one week prior to the start of the training event.